Junk Bonds - The Sexiest Investment You Should Avoid In Your Portfolio

 A Short and Simple Lesson in the Danger and Allure of Junk Bonds

 You know you shouldn't invest in junk bonds.
-Your CPA wouldn't approve of it and your husband or wife would be furious if you were discovered.
+Your CPA wouldn't approve of it, and your husband or wife would be furious if you were discovered.
 The guilt would consume you as you turned down more respectable holdings such as certificates of deposit or investment grade bonds.
 Still, you can't help but cast a longing glance at that special category of corporate bonds with their much higher-than-average yields.
-When you do, all I ask is that you remember flashy investments usually go up in smoke, and when these babies fall, they fall hard.
+When you do, all I ask is that you remember flashy investments usually go up in smoke, and when these babies fall, they fall hard (they aren't called junk bonds for nothing).

-Still, if you're interested in what junk bonds are, how they work, and how they differ from a related type of bond referred as "fallen angels", keep reading.
+Still, if you're interested in what junk bonds are, how they work, and how they differ from a related type of bond referred to as "fallen angels," keep reading.

 Bond rating agencies such as Fitch, Standard and Poors, and Moody's assign ratings to debt issues.
 Every bond in the world falls into one of two categories, investment and non-investment grade.